GoPro turns HERO8 Black into a HD, wide-angle webcam

 It might not be quite what you were envisaging when you purchased the best action camera around, but the GoPro HERO8 Black can now be used as a webcam, without the need to add any third party accessories.
 It's available for mac OS users right now, and works with all your favourite virtual conferencing tools, including Zoom and Microsoft Teams.

-It's good timing (or perhaps just a coordinated move) that the GoPro HERO8 Black is currently discounted to just £249.99 at GoPro – which is the cheapest we've ever seen it, by some way.

-To get set up to use your GoPro as a webcam, all you need to do update it with the new beta firmware and install a GoPro Webcam desktop utility onto your computer et voilà, a 1080p high-definition, wide-angle webcam.
+To get set up, all you need to do update your GoPro with the new beta firmware and install a GoPro Webcam desktop utility onto your computer et voilà, a 1080p high-definition, wide-angle webcam.
 Maybe it's time to start brushing your hair and shaving again after all.

 While the wide angle might not be that useful on your daily at-home team catchup, but if you're a fitness instructor currently teaching via Zoom, for example, it could be a real game-changer.
 A wide angle enables you to capture much more, even if your teaching area is relatively small – and all with GoPro's renowned hi-def picture quality.